naotsugu/jpa-fluent-query/README.md

 }
 ```

-You can get a list as follows
+You can get the issue list as follows

 ```java
 List<Issue> issues = Querying.of(IssueModel.root())